MinhasKamal/AIBeginnerCode/Coding a Neural Network from Scratch for Absolute Beginners.md

 Is it taking more steps to reach the solution?
 Why that might be the case?
 Take sometime, think about it.
 You can print the weights after each training phase and analyze the gradual change.

-Now, lets set the first output to 0 and run again-
+Now, let's set the first output to 0 and run again-

 ```
 data = [[1, 1, 0],